-It is expected that the TCU drives this field to 1 if permission is granted by the translation.
+It is expected that TCU should drive this field to 1 if the permission is granted by the translation.

-ASID/ATTR OVR, bits [63:48]
+ASID/ATTR_OVR, bits [63:48]

 This field is ASID when the value of BYPASS is 0, and the value of STRW is not EL1-S2.